-The Health Secretary has recently broadcast personal notions about what, post-Covid, he hopes and predicts for the NHS: particularly a pre-eminent role for digital technology and social media.
-He envisions an NHS where face-to-face consultations are mostly made redundant by phone and video links, Apps, emails and the like 'wherever possible'.
+The previous Health Secretary recurrently broadcast personal notions about what, post-Covid, he hoped and predicted for the NHS: particularly a pre-eminent role for digital technology and social media.
+The current Health Secretary has not demurred from this vision of an NHS where face-to-face consultations are mostly made redundant by phone and video links, Apps, emails and the like 'wherever possible'.
 Such remote, even automated, contacts will function much like a giant network of call centres.
-In general practice these will be located in megapolyclinics, staffed largely by part-time, rotated professionals who either hotdesk or - even more expedient and inexpensive - can work from home.
+In general practice these will be located in megapolyclinics, staffed largely by part-time, rotated professionals who either hot-desk or - even more expedient and inexpensive - can work from home.
 Commercial operators will be encouraged to cherry-pick parts of this.
-The gains are evident: rapidity of response, ease of access, flexibility of staff deployment, and - not least - significant cost savings.
+The gains seem attractively evident: rapidity of response, ease of access, flexibility of staff deployment, and - not least - significant cost savings.
 All good, surely?

-But our Health Secretary has opined all this, with apparent oblivion, despite the mass of evidence showing us how ill-suited are such hi-tech, impersonal, cybernated systems to engaging with our Covid test-trace-track.
-As David Heymann, Chair of Public Health England, recently explained and warned us: 'Face-to-face trust is what's important ...
+But our erstwhile Health Secretary has opined all this, with apparent oblivion, despite the mass of evidence showing us how ill-suited are such hi-tech, impersonal, cybernated systems to engaging with our Covid test-trace-track.
+As David Heymann, Chair of Public Health England, has explained and warned us: 'Face-to-face trust is what's important ...
 You can't do contact tracing from a central location [and expect it] to be effective.'

 So the government should be learning what many of the 'real' NHS professionals - local and public health experts - have been trying to tell them: there is no adequate (no matter how expensive) substitute for local-professional knowledge of, then engagement with, individuals within their neighbourhoods and communities.
-Hancock's preferred devices may be well suited to handling data, but meaningful human engagement requires much else: substituting smartphone Apps for human (personal) contact tracers is proving to be dangerous...
+Hancock's preferred devices may be well suited to handling data, but meaningful human engagement requires much else: substituting smartphone Apps for human (personal) contact tracers has proved to be dangerous...

-There is no sign - yet - that the government recognises or understands the nature and importance of the gap between the two.
+There is no sign - yet - that the government - albeit with a replacement Health Secretary, Sajid Javid - recognises or understands the nature and importance of the gap between the two.